ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Sharing a logical pool
 """""""""""""""""""""
 By default, when installing the VIRTEL web access suite, two HTTP lines are predefined.
 Each of these lines uses its own subset of terminals.
-The terminals with prefix “CL” belong to line C-HTTP, while the terminals with prefix “DE” belong to line W-HTTP. e square.
+The terminals with prefix “CL” belong to line C-HTTP, while the terminals with prefix “DE” belong to line W-HTTP.
 Both RELAY groups share the same pool represented by the yellow square.

 |image7|
 *Logical Pool Shared between mutiple HTTP lines*